jgm/djot/doc/cheatsheet.md

 | `{+insert+}` | <ins>insert</ins> |
 | `{-delete-}` | <del>delete</del> |

-Leave blank lines between paragraphs.
-A single line break is interpreted as a space.
+Within a paragraph, a single line break is interpreted as a space.
+Leave a blank line between paragraphs.

 **Block quote**: